JordyAaldering/rapl-energy/README.md

-# Rapl Energy
+# RAPL Energy

-Small library for getting the CPU energy consumption from RAPL and friends.
+Reading CPU energy consumption from RAPL.

 This project is very much still a work in progress, and is mainly intended for internal use.
 However, I share it here should it be useful to anyone.